Chart Color Schemes

 Tullimbar is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Tullimbar's dwelling structure, as per the latest Census, consisted of 86.1% houses and 13.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro NSW had 79.0% houses and 21.0% other dwellings.
+Tullimbar's dwelling structures, as per the latest Census, consisted of 86.1% houses and 13.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 79.0% houses and 21.0% other dwellings.
 Home ownership in Tullimbar was at 23.0%, with mortgaged dwellings at 56.9% and rented ones at 20.2%.
-The median monthly mortgage repayment in the area was $2,383, higher than Non-Metro NSW's average of $2,167.
-Median weekly rent in Tullimbar was $520, compared to Non-Metro NSW's $430.
-Nationally, Tullimbar's median monthly mortgage repayment was significantly higher at $2,383 versus the Australian average of $1,863, and median weekly rent was substantially higher at $520 compared to the national figure of $375.
+The median monthly mortgage repayment was $2,383, above Non-Metro NSW's average of $2,167.
+Weekly rent in Tullimbar was $520, compared to Non-Metro NSW's $430.
+Nationally, Tullimbar's mortgage repayments were higher at $2,383 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing